Skip to main content

 Microsoft OneNote is still the best free note-taking app for Windows users in 2025.
 The notebook/section/page hierarchy fits how meeting-heavy professionals organize.
 Copilot integration handles meeting summaries when paired with Microsoft 365.

-Strengths.
-Genuinely free with a Microsoft account.
-Strong handwriting support on Surface.
-Copilot integration for meeting summaries.
-Cross-platform (Mac, iOS, Android, web).
+Strengths: genuinely free access with a Microsoft account, strong handwriting support on Surface, Copilot integration for meeting summaries, and cross-platform support across Mac, iOS, Android, and web.

 Pricing: Free with Microsoft account.